Quantum-Enhanced Single-Parameter Phase Estimation with Adaptive NOON States: Methods

 which is bounded by the quantum Fisher information (QFI).
 For a pure state and phase encoding $\hat{U}(\varphi)=e^{-i\varphi\hat{n}_0}$, the QFI is exact via the generator variance\cite{paris2009,braunstein1994}:

 with equality for an ideal NOON state\cite{giovannetti2006}.
-We compute $\mathcal{F}_Q$ on the post-BS$_1$ probe state (before phase encoding) via Eq.~\eqref{eq:qfi_pure}; results are reported in Table~\ref{tab:qfi} and \S\,\ref{sec:qfi}. which equals the full CFI sum\cite{paris2009} when restricted to a single coincidence channel.
+We compute $\mathcal{F}_Q$ on the post-BS$_1$ probe state (before phase encoding) via Eq.~\eqref{eq:qfi_pure}; results are reported in Table~\ref{tab:qfi} and \S\,\ref{sec:qfi}.
 The peak value $\Fraw \equiv \max_\varphi F(\varphi)$ measures the maximum phase sensitivity weighted by the detection probability, while the normalised peak $\Fnorm \equiv \max_\varphi F_\mathrm{norm}(\varphi)$ --- where the fringe is normalised to unit amplitude before computing $F$ --- measures pure fringe-shape quality independent of amplitude.
 The Heisenberg limit $\Fnorm = N^2$ is achieved by a perfect NOON state\cite{giovannetti2006,dowling2008}. \emph{Ground-truth (validation):} \code{numpy.gradient} over 400 uniformly spaced phase values $\varphi\in[0,2\pi]$---a high-accuracy, non-differentiable estimate used for all reported table values.

 \emph{Differentiable (training):} a regularised spectral derivative with $K=8$ phase samples:

 with peak extracted via LogSumExp smooth-max ($\beta=50$).
 Derivatives use DFT differentiation (multiply Fourier coefficients by $im$, then IFFT) giving zero sinc-attenuation bias.